sofman98/pose/README.md

-# pose
-Real-time Hand Pose Recognition and Dataset Generation With Mediapipe
+# Real-time Hand Pose Recognition and Dataset Generation With Mediapipe

 NOTE:
 The GPU was used to predict and generate the dataset because it is much faster, the CPU version was almost unusable, a GPU is needed.